★★★★★ 5.0 (60 Reviews)

 ★★★★★

 “TJC did an excellent job updating our master bath shower.
 I appreciated the time Jake took to explain everything.
-They were always on time, worked neat & clean, and the results were excellent.
+They were always on time, worked neat and clean, and the results were excellent.
 Highly recommend TJC Remodeling.”

 PS